alphagov/design-system-team-docs/source/guides/how-to-be-an-epic-lead.html.md

 ## Working with the delivery manager and product manager

-An epic lead will meet with the delivery manager and product manager every three weeks for support in their role.
+An epic lead will meet with the team leads regularly for support in their role.

 This meeting can be used for a number of things such as: